Staying connected with video conferencing

 - Teams is the ideal teamwork hub.
 Used in combination with Microsoft 365, you can work and collaborate from anywhere, as Teams is super secure, all the data in Teams is encrypted, which means, it is harder to experience a data breach.
 Available on Android and iOS (audio only), Teams is your easy-to-use option to chat with your teammate via text, voice, or video.

 Things to consider

-- Teams works best for companies that are all-in on Office 365, hybrid setups might not benefit from the full extent of the service.
+- Teams works best for companies that are all-in on Microsoft 365, hybrid setups might not benefit from the full extent of the service.